 How do you design a booth that attracts customers, shows your work at its best and fits within your budget?

-Creating your craft booth can get pricy if you're not careful - tables, grid walls, lighting, risers, table coverings - it all adds up pretty quickly.
+Creating your craft booth can be costly if you're not careful - tables, grid walls, lighting, risers, table coverings - it all adds up pretty quickly.
 You want to avoid as much trial and error as possible and get your booth right the first time to avoid wasting money on a design that doesn't work.

 That just means you need to do some good research and planning before you start buying pieces for your display.
 The tips and photos below can help you do that!